alpacaxander/omniglobe_update_suite/README.md

       - Select "I don't have this person's sign-in information."
       - Select "Add a user without a Microsoft account."
       - Enter a username, type the account's password twice, enter a clue and select Next.
+      - Login into the user so Windows can do its initial setup.
-      - Once this user is set up go back and replace the {USERNAME} the username of the new account (keep {DOMAIN}).
+      - Once this user is set up go back and replace the {USERNAME} with the username of the new account (keep {DOMAIN}).
       - Enter password, select OK.

    6. Build